joelparkerhenderson/issues/README.md

 Score by a priority rank:

-  * Example: "Priority 1" means high priority, "Priority 2" means medium priority, "Priority 3" means low priority.
+  * Example: "Priority 1" means do this first, "Priority 2" means do this second, "Priority 3" means do this third, etc.

   * An analogy is a todo list, where priority 1 is your highest priority.